richmahn/en_tn/sng/04/intro.md

-# Song of Solomon 04 General Notes #
+# Song of Songs 04 General Notes #

 #### Special concepts in this chapter ####